← All posts

 • whether the company is shipping something broader than a narrow demo

-Those questions get closer to the truth than a badge ever will.
+Those questions get closer to the truth than a badge.